BonsonW/slow5curl/docs/slow5curl_api/slow5curl.md

 slow5curl is a library for fetching records from remote BLOW5 files.
 Compiling slow5curl requires a C compiler that conforms to at least c99 standard with X/Open 7, incorporating POSIX 2008 extension support.

 ### Data Structures
 The *s5curl_t* structure stores the url and the metadata of the remote BLOW5 file.
-Other struct members are private and not supposed to be directly accessed.
 This structure has the following form:

 ```
 typedef struct {

+  char *url;                      // URL to the BLOW5 file

   /* private struct members that are not supposed to be directly accessed are not shown.
       the order of the memebers in this struct can subject to change.
   */

-    char *url;                      // URL to the BLOW5 file

 } s5curl_t;
 ```

 The *s5curl_mt_t* is a struct intended to be used by multi-threaded fetches.
-Other struct members are private and not supposed to be directly accessed.
 This structure has the following form:

 ```
 typedef struct {

+  int32_t num_thread;                      // number of threads dispatched pre batch call
   /* private struct members that are not supposed to be directly accessed are not shown.
       the order of the memebers in this struct can subject to change.
   */

-    int32_t num_thread;                      // number of threads dispatched pre batch call

 } s5curl_mt_t;
 ```